empirical-org/Quill-NLP-Tools-and-Datasets/README.md

 Quill has developed a grammar pipeline that labels sentences with frequent grammar errors, such as subject-verb agreement errors and plural-possessive errors.
 The goal is to give students feedback on their writing, so that they can correct grammatical errors.
-This pipeline is a combination of simple rules and a machine-learning model.
-The machine-learning model is trained on a mix of real data from students and data with synthetic grammar errors.
+This pipeline is a combination of simple rules and a statistical machine learning model.
+The machine learning model is trained on a mix of real data from students and data with synthetic grammar errors.
 This repository has the code for creating such synthetic grammar errors and preparing a training corpus for spaCy.

 #### Data

 ##### Option 1: Get existing training data

-All grammar errors in the grammar model that are identified with a machine-learning model already have synthetically generated data.
+All grammar errors in the grammar model that are identified with a machine learning model already have synthetically generated data.
 This data is stored in a Google Cloud bucket and can be pulled with our DVC account:

 ```